IvenNJY/Inventory-Management-System/README.md

 - If you see blank pages, check `.env` settings and run `php artisan config:cache`.
 - For asset errors, run `npm run build` again.
 - For database errors, ensure MySQL is running and credentials are correct.

+## License
+MIT

+---
+For further customization, see the Blade templates in `resources/views` and controllers in `app/Http/Controllers`.

+The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).